 PA/doc doing note (“Rachel” or “Katie”)

-Checkmark method: Three checkmarks under “Hosp” or next to patient name; the first check mark meaning note is done, second check mark meaning the note is done, the third check mark meaning the charge has been completed
+Checkmark method: Three checkmarks under “Hosp” or next to patient name; the first check mark meaning orders were placed, the second check mark meaning the note is done, the third check mark meaning the charge has been completed

 The Patient List - Basics